Jandini/Jandini/README.md

 ## Software Reverse Engineering in DOS

 I modified software which helped me to learn touch typing.
 The software was called "Maszynistka" which translates to "Typist".
 Maszynistka was free to use with the caveat that unregistered version has a splash screen.
-You needed about 15 minutes of your time of clicking space key the keyboard before you could using it.
+You needed about 15 minutes of your time before you could using it; including the fact you had to press a key on you keyboard multiple times during the splash screen.

 I used Turbo Debugger to figure out how to skip the splash screen.
-It was fun repeating it after so many years.
+FYI, It was fun repeating it after so many years to get a gif here.
 It took only 2 minutes; it took much longer in the past.
 Here you can see how I did it...

 ![TD_MASZ](https://user-images.githubusercontent.com/19593367/202817851-761425ca-0336-4240-a197-2a9984db452f.gif)